 This question will help you gain an understanding of the specific requirements of the job role, and what might be in store for you on a day-to-day basis.

 4) Are there any specific skills that the department is currently lacking?

-Not only does this question tell you the skills that your potential workplace are short on, but it also provides an opportunity to highlight or reaffirm any of your skills to the interviewer that you think might help to plug these gaps.
+Not only does this question tell you the skills that your potential workplace is short on, but it also provides an opportunity to highlight or reaffirm any of your skills to the interviewer that you think might help to plug these gaps.

 5) Ask a question about the job role